Chapter 4. Registry options

 Visit the Quay.io site to set up your own hosted Quay registry account.
 After that, follow the Quay Tutorial to log in to the Quay registry and start managing your images.

 You can access your Red Hat Quay registry from OpenShift Container Platform like any remote container image registry.

-All container images available through the Red Hat Container Catalog are hosted on an image registry,
+All container images available through the Container images section of the Red Hat Ecosystem Catalog are hosted on an image registry,

 registry.redhat.io, requires authentication for access to images and hosted content on OpenShift Container Platform.
 Following the move to the new registry, the existing registry will be available for a period of time.